NLeSC/collab-demos/doc/demo-usage-general-remarks.md

 **GPU**

 Some webdemos use hardware acceleration using GPUs.
 If your laptop doesn't have a (decent) GPU, it will still work, but the demo may get prohibitively slow.
-If you plan on showing the demo in the Collab, it may be worthwile to use the Collab Windows machine instead of your own laptop, since the Collab machine has a decent GPU, in particular with respect to memory.
+If you plan on showing the demo in the Collab, it may be worthwile to use the Collab Windows machine instead of your own laptop, since the Collab machine has good GPU capabilities (dual Quadro K5000's; [specs](http://www.nvidia.com/object/quadro-k5000.html#pdpContent=2)), in particular with respect to memory.

 **Database**